djhshih/djhshih.github.io/sci/index.md

 ## How we do it

-- Generating, assembling, and normalizing large-scale genomics data
+- Generate, assemble, and normalize large-scale genomics data
-- Constructing statistical models that captures the key elements of the data generating process and noise characteristics
+- Construct statistical models that captures the key elements of the data generating process and noise characteristics
-- Developing deep learning models to discover patterns from data
+- Develop deep learning models to discover patterns from data

 Select a project from the menu to learn more.